rameshbaboov/CARND_CAPSTONE/README.md

 The project was implemented using the below Architecture:

 Docker on AWS:  A g3.4xlarge instance on AWS was used and Docker was built using Dockerfile.
+AMI ID - Deep Learning AMI (Amazon Linux) Version 22.0 (ami-01ac4e28da63bac3c)

 ## Thanks to OVERTAKERS for explaining how to run Docker on GPU.
 Without this, the project had multiple issues as the docker ran on CPU instead of GPU